 PSDI is working with the Government of the Republic of the Marshall Islands to:

 Increase business access to finance through secured transaction reform and the development of an associated online registry;

 Strengthen the performance of state-owned enterprises through policy, legislative reform, and analysis; and

 Resources and Spending

-The comparatively small amount of funding PSDI has spent in Marshall Islands has mostly gone to State-owned Enterprise Reform—$181,493 of the total allocation of $305,268.
-This has largely been used to fund PSDI's ongoing support for the development and implementation of the 2015 SOE Act.
+Of the $305,268 PSDI has spent in the Marshall Islands in total, $181,493 has gone to SOE reform.
+This has largely been used to fund PSDI’s ongoing support for the development and implementation of the 2015 SOE Act.

 On this website, $ refers to US dollars unless otherwise stated.

 For detailed information on PSDI activities in the Marshall Islands, download the April 2020 PSDI Country Overview here.